Back

 What is the 3D audio visualiser?

-Vercidium Audio outputs the position and normal of each ray hit around each sound, which can be rendered as instanced particles in your engine.
-This improves spatial awareness for deaf players, with minimal developer work.
+Vercidium Audio outputs the positions that rays bounce off.
+These positions can be rendered as instanced particles in your engine, improving spatial awareness for deaf players.

 Licensing & Pricing